dinadess/rest-countries-fm/README.md

 ### What I learned

+-- I ran into an issue after deploying the app on Github Pages : when the user was not on the index page and tried to reload the page, there was a 404 error.
+So, the user had to go back to the homepage and reload it before getting the content.
+I looked up for a solution on the internet but none was satisfying.
+So, I "migrated" the app to Netlify.
+There again, the same issue occurred but I found a solution this time.
+I linked it below in the [Continued development](#continued-development) section.

 -- I put into practice my knowledge about consuming an API and dealing with error messages.
 I learned how to validate data from an API and check if everything was ok before trying to display it to the user interface.

 -- I also re-learned how to deal with data coming from localStorage efficiently using JSON.parse().

+-- I used another API endpoint after realizing that some countries' information was not easily accessible.

 -- Finally, there was some content which required to take values from an object without knowing the keys to get access to it.
 So, after some research, I came up with this solution :